NGEET/fates-tutorial/docs/source/docker_introduction.md

 ### Glossary of terms

-Dockerfile: a "recipe" that provides the instructions for building a container as an implementation of the [Open Container Ivitiative](https://opencontainers.org/) specification.
+*Dockerfile*: a "recipe" that provides the instructions for building a container as an implementation of the [Open Container Ivitiative](https://opencontainers.org/) specification.

-Image: A pre-built binary from a Dockerfile recipe.
+*Image*: A pre-built binary from a Dockerfile recipe.

-DockerHub: an online registry of images that are available to be downloaded.
+*DockerHub*: an online registry of images that are available to be downloaded.

-Container: a running instance of an image.
+*Container*: a running instance of an image.

-Volume: the interface between a running container and storage space to hold container inputs and/or outputs.
+*Volume*: the interface between a running container and storage space to hold container inputs and/or outputs.
 A volume can be "mounted" to an existing directory of local storage or can be a "named" storage space isolated from the local user.

 ### Docker Tutorial Environment Orientation